-How are Czechs and Australians different from each other and do they have anything in common?
-Below is a comparison between the Czech Republic and Australia.
+How does Czechia and Australia differ from each other and do they have anything in common at all?

 Czech Republic: 78 865 km2